-Hurricane Matthew churns toward Jamaica, Haiti
+Hurricane Matthew heads toward Jamaica, Haiti

 Story highlights

-- Hurricane watches issued for Jamaica, Haiti
+- Hurricane watches are updated to warnings for Jamaica and Haiti

-(CNN)Jamaicans and Haitians braced for Hurricane Matthew as the powerful Category 4 storm barreled toward their countries, forecasters said Saturday.
+(CNN)Jamaicans and Haitians braced for Hurricane Matthew as the powerful Category 4 storm slowed to a crawl in the Caribbean on Saturday night, forecasters said.

+While packing maximum sustained winds of 150 mph (241 kilometers per hour), the storm was "barely moving" at 8 p.m.
+ET Saturday, the National Hurricane Center reported.
+But a slow, northwestward motion is expected to begin later in the night, the center said.

-The storm is expected to smack the two countries Monday, but residents should be feeling its effects by Sunday.
+The storm is expected to smack Jamaica and Haiti on Monday, but residents should be feeling its effects by Sunday.

 Matthew may slam Cuba, the Bahamas and South Florida later next week, forecasters said.